-During the rest of the 1920s and into the ’30s, more nutrients were documented and more multivitamin-type products became available.
+Vitamin history really took off during the rest of the 1920s and into the ’30s, as more nutrients were documented and more multivitamin-type products became available.
 “Vim,” “vigor,” and “pep” were promoted benefits.
 Vitamin ingredients were being extracted from food, but in the late 1930s, methods were developed to synthesize them in a lab, cutting costs and setting the stage for wider use.

 A Nutritional Milestone with Recommended Dietary Allowances

 As American men were called for military service during WWII, one-third were found to suffer from disabilities known to stem from poor nutrition.
 In response, President Franklin D. Roosevelt convened the National Nutrition Conference for Defense in 1941.
-The result was the first set of government-sponsored Recommended Dietary Allowances (RDAs) for six vitamins and two minerals (see Essential Vitamins and Minerals on p.64).
+The result was the first set of government-sponsored Recommended Dietary Allowances (RDAs) for six vitamins and two minerals.
 Although more nutrients have been discovered and added to the list since then, the first RDAs began to define the multivitamin as we know it today.
 The first One-A-Day appeared in 1943.
-“That’s where we really started to see the multivitamin as a kitchen-table product,” says Daniel Fabricant, PhD, executive director of the Natural Products Association.
+“That’s where we really started to see the multivitamin as a kitchen-table product,” says Daniel Fabricant, PhD, CEO and President of the Natural Products Association.
 By the late 1950s, many multis were sold in apothecary-style bottles and promoted to be kept on the table, next to the salt and pepper shakers.

 The list of vitamins and minerals for which the U.S. government has set requirements has grown over the years.